 The tests are at

-It is recommended that the tests be run from AOSP master because they
+It is recommended that the tests be run from AOSP main because they

 are the most up-to-date; in some cases, kernel features that are necessary for